SZ092/LagRadar/README.md

 #### 4. Custom configuration

-- Edit `config.yaml` for LagRadar Kafka connection and tuning.
+- Edit `config.dev.yaml` (recommended for local development/testing only) for LagRadar Kafka connection and tuning.
 - See `prometheus/prometheus.yml` for scrape configs.

 ### 5. View Prometheus metrics